Safe for Dogs

 Medium dog serving: 2 tablespoons

 Can Dogs Eat Corn Kernels?
-Yes — Safe Off the Cob, Never On the Cob
+Yes — Off the Cob Only, Never the Cob

 This food is generally safe for dogs when prepared properly.